aerospike2/CFD_DropletFormation/README.md

 # CFD_DropletFormation

 This code simulates droplet formation from a symmetric T-Junction using OpenFOAM (ver 1.7.1).
-It used interFOAM solver which works on VoF method.
+It uses interFOAM solver which works on VoF method.

 To run simulation,